msabramo/kallithea/docs/setup.rst

 Setting up Whoosh full text search
 ----------------------------------

-Starting from version 1.1 the whoosh index can be build by using the paster command ``make-index``.
+The whoosh index can be build by using the paster command ``make-index``.
 To use ``make-index`` you must specify the configuration file that stores the location of the index.
 You may specify the location of the repositories (`--repo-location`).
 If not specified, this value is retrieved from the Kallithea database.
-This was required prior to 1.2.
-Starting from version 1.2 it is also possible to specify a comma separated list of repositories (`--index-only`) to build index only on chooses repositories skipping any other found in repos location
+It is also possible to specify a comma separated list of repositories (`--index-only`) to build index only on chooses repositories skipping any other found in repos location